oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-2-manual.md

 ![Verse build Success](/img/docs/techdocs/tools-fe/verse_build_success.png)

 Download address.json and genesis.json.
+When you build new verse node, please use latest version genesis.json.
 ![Build](/img/docs/techdocs/tools-fe/build_complete.png)

 Copy the generated configuration files to the `assets` directory of the `verse-layer-optimism` repository.